Position: Beyond Assistance -- Reimagining LLMs as Ethical and Adaptive Co-Creators in Mental Health Care: Prior Efforts in LLM-Powered Applications for Mental Health: A Landscape

 \section{Prior Efforts in LLM-Powered Applications for Mental Health: A Landscape}

 The growing demand for mental health services, exacerbated by the COVID-19 pandemic~\cite{Hamdoun2023AI}, has led to the exploration of generative AI technologies in various mental health applications \cite{Zhang2023GenAI,C2023ChatGPT}.
 One of the core technologies used in the Generative AI domain is LLMs, such as ChatGPT and GPT-4 \cite{openai2023gpt4}, which utilize billions of parameters to generate coherent, contextually appropriate responses in mental health dialogues~\cite{guo2024large,J2024Generative}.
-LLMs have been effectively applied in various application areas of mental health, such as crisis intervention \cite{faiir2024,sharma2024selfguided}, therapy recommendations~\cite{Wilhelm2023,M2024overview,berrezueta2024adhd}, etc. Other applications of LLMs in mental healthcare include the work of \citet{perlis2024bipolar}, where they showed GPT-4 aligns with expert bipolar depression management, while ~\citet{lee2024gpt4} found GPT-4 had comparable sensitivity to clinicians in predicting suicidal ideation from intake data.
+LLMs have been effectively applied in various application areas of mental health, such as crisis intervention \cite{Obadinma2025FAIIR,sharma2024selfguided}, therapy recommendations~\cite{Wilhelm2023,M2024overview,berrezueta2024adhd}, etc.

+Other applications of LLMs in mental healthcare include the work of \citet{perlis2024bipolar}, where they showed GPT-4 aligns with expert bipolar depression management, while ~\citet{lee2024gpt4} found GPT-4 had comparable sensitivity to clinicians in predicting suicidal ideation from intake data.
 Moreover, domain-specific LLMs have also gained a lot of attention recently in the mental healthcare domain \cite{Yang_2024}.
 For instance, the Serena model, \cite{L2023Deep} is developed as an effective counselor and demonstrates enhanced relevance and sensitivity toward therapeutic approaches~\cite{L2023Deep} with just 2.7 billion-parameters.
-More recently, \citet{Guo2024} introduced SouLLMate, an adaptive LLM system integrating Retrieval-Augmented Generation (RAG), suicide risk detection, and proactive dialogues to enhance accessibility in mental health support.
+More recently, \citet{Guo2024} introduced SouLLMate, an adaptive LLM system integrating Retrieval-Augmented Generation \cite{gao2023retrieval}, suicide risk detection, and proactive dialogues to enhance accessibility in mental health support.

 In mental health applications, conversational AI tasks represent a major application area, with chatbots designed to engage users in text-based therapeutic conversations or monitor mental well-being \cite{liu2024positive}.
 For example, the chatbot Woebot, which uses cognitive-behavioral techniques, has shown efficacy in alleviating symptoms of depression and anxiety by delivering timely interventions~\cite{Fitzpatrick2017Woebot}.
 The SuDoSys chatbot \cite{Chen2024}, which is based on WHO’s PM+ framework, ensures structured multi-turn psychological counseling with coherent stage tracking.
 The Coral framework proposed by \citet{Harsh2021Coral} is designed to integrate conversational agents in mental health applications.
 For the evaluation of LLMs in clinical conversations, \citet{Johri2025} present CRAFT-MD, an evaluation framework assessing diagnostic reasoning in clinical LLMs, highlighting limitations of LLMs in conversational accuracy and the need for multimodal integration before deployment.